CaseLinguist/caselinguist.com/_posts/2019-03-06-searches-in-the-spanish-speaking-community.md

 author: Rene M. Paccha
 last_modified_at: 2019-06-29
 chart: true
+phrasing: "I look forward to hearing from you and working together on how to improve your Spanish SEO campaign."
+closing: "All the best,"
 ---

 If you work with clients in Criminal and Immigration court, it is likely that many of your clients will search for your services in a foreign language.